lc-cbot/workshop-austin/README.md

 ![VM Setup](/img/9_lc_setup2.png)

 2. Once you have an organization setup in LimaCharlie, log into your LimaCharlie account.
+3. First, we need to create an installation key that will be used to authenticate the sensor that will be used to ingest the lab data.
+To access your installation keys, click on "Sensors" and then select "Installation Keys"
+4. Create a new installation key by clicking the "Create Installation Key" button
+5. Add a description that will allow you to associate the installation key with the intended purpose
+6. The installation key allows for sensors to automatically be tagged when they authenticate to LimaCharlie.
+For this workshop, use the tag "lab-data" and then click "Create"
+> [!TIP]
+> Tags can be used for a variety of purposes, including:
+> * to classify endpoints
+> * automate detection and response
+> * create powerful workflows
+> * trigger automations
-Then got to your organization and then to "Sensors" and click on "External Adapters"
+3. Then got to your organization and then to "Sensors" and click on "External Adapters"

 > [!TIP]
 > LimaCharlie offers multiple ways to ingest logs into the platform.
 For this lab, we're going to read in the file from your system using a local adapter.
 To simplify the management of local adapters, the External Adapters menu allows you to centralize management of all your on-premise adapters.